Vietnam, US forge comprehensive partnership - VietNamNet

 on the comprehensive partnership between the two countries and bilateral cooperation in the fight against COVID-19.

-Ngoc thanked the US administration and Congress for their support to Viet Nam in the combat against the coronavirus pandemic, saying recent medical cooperation activities have reflected the spirit of effective partnership and collaboration during the hardest time.
+Ngoc thanked the US administration and Congress for their support to Vietnam in the pandemic combat, saying recent medical cooperation activities have reflected the spirit of effective partnership and collaboration in the hardest time.

-He expressed the wish to visit some countries in the region, including Viet Nam, after the pandemic is brought under control.
+He said he wants to visit some countries in the region, including Vietnam, after the pandemic is put under control.

 One of the priorities of the Subcommittee and the congressman is promoting multifaceted cooperation with regional countries, covering economy-trade, national defence-security, and maritime security and safety, Bera said.

-The two sides also exchanged views on the East Sea (known internationally as the South China Sea) situation and Mekong-US cooperation.
+The two sides also exchanged views on the East Sea situation and the Mekong-US cooperation.

-Regarding the East Sea, Bera said he and the US Congress were always interested in and kept a close watch on developments in the East Sea and opposed acts that infringe upon sovereignty and run counter to international law, causing regional disorder.
+Regarding the East Sea, Bera said he and the US Congress are always interested in and keep a close watch on developments in the East Sea and oppose acts that infringe upon sovereignty and run counter to international law, causing regional disorder.

-On this occasion, Ngoc and Bera discussed enhancing multifaceted collaboration between Viet Nam and California, including the implementation of a letter of intent in this regard signed by representatives of the Vietnamese Embassy in the US and Los Angeles in May 2019.
+On this occasion, Ngoc and Bera discussed enhancing multifaceted collaboration between Vietnam and California, including the implementation of a letter of intention in this regard signed by representatives of the Vietnamese Embassy in the US and Los Angeles city in May 2019.

 Ngoc called on the California side to create more favourable conditions for Vietnamese in the state to live, work and study.

-He also appealed to the US Congress and administration to take measures to protect the Vietnamese community given the recent wave of discrimination against Asians in the country due to COVID-19. — VNS
+He also appealed to the US Congress and administration to take measures to protect the Vietnamese community given the recent wave of discrimination against Asians in the country due to COVID-19 concern./.

 OR QUICK LOGIN